Thinking about Accessibility in a Remote Learning Environment?

 The OSD provides an environment that is similar to the class or final exam setting.
 Students are required to leave bags and coats at the back of the room, there is no talking allowed during the exam, and invigilators monitor students closely.

-If you have any specific requirements about your exams, including but not limited to: requiring students write in an exam booklet, writing in pen or pencil, writing on a computer with or without internet, whether or not you allow scrap paper, dictionaries, notes, or memory aids, and whether or not you are willing to answer questions during the exam.
+If you have any specific requirements about your exams, including but not limited to: requiring students write in an exam booklet, writing in pen or pencil, writing on a computer with or without internet, whether or not you allow scrap paper, formula sheet, dictionaries, notes, or memory aids, and whether or not you are willing to answer questions during the exam.

 Please contact the exam coordinators as soon as possible by emailing exams.osd [at] mcgill.ca or calling 514-398-8284.